spryker/spryker-docs/docs/sdk/dev/building-flavored-spryker-sdks.md

 description: Find out how you can build flavored Spryker SDKs
 template: howto-guide-template
 ---
-Sometimes, a [simple extendibility](/docs/sdk/dev/extending-the-sdk.html) and core SDK capabilities might not be enough.
+Sometimes, a [simple extendibility](/docs/sdk/dev/extending-the-sdk.html) and core SDK capabilities are not enough.
 This is especially the case when an extension to the SDK requires additional dependencies or a deep integration of the SDK.
-You can extend the SDK by adding additional Symfony bundles to the SDK and building an own flavored Spryker SDK image.
-To do this, follow the steps below.
+You can extend the SDK by adding more Symfony bundles to the SDK and building your own flavored Spryker SDK image.
+To do this, follow the instructions below.

-## 1. Add additional dependencies
+## Adding more dependencies

 Besides extending the Spryker SDK through [Yaml definitions](/docs/sdk/dev/extending-the-sdk.html#implementation-via-yaml-definition), more complex extensions can be provided via [PHP implementations](/docs/sdk/dev/extending-the-sdk.html#implementation-via-php-implementation).
-You need to add this extension through a PHP implementation as a composer dependency and register it as Symfony bundle.
-To achieve this, Follow the steps below.
+You must add these extensions through a PHP implementation as a composer dependency and register them as Symfony bundles.
+To achieve this, follow the steps below.

-#### Download the SDK source code
+### 1. Download the SDK source code

-First you need to download the source to be able to build your own flavored Spryker SDK.
+To be able to build your own flavored Spryker SDK, first, download the source:

 `git clone --depth 1 --branch <tag_name> git@github.com:spryker-sdk/sdk.git`

-For testing and development purposes you can run the Spryker SDK in [development mode](development.md#run-sdk-in-development-mode).
+For testing and development purposes, you can run the Spryker SDK in [development mode](development.md#run-sdk-in-development-mode).

-#### Composer
+### 2. Add dependencies via Composer

-Additional dependencies can be added via composer.
+Add additional dependencies via Composer:
 `composer require <your company>/<your package>`

-#### Symfony Bundle registration
+### 3. Register a Symfony bundle

 Modify `config/bundles.php`: